sv3nio/Photo-Power-Relay-Arduino/README.md

-UPDATE: This project has been [ported to CircuitPython](#) and upgraded with features like: intelligent auto-timing, WiFi, Web API and more.
+:warning: UPDATE: This project has been [ported to CircuitPython](#) and upgraded with features like: intelligent auto-timing, WiFi, Web API and more.

 # Photosensitive Power Relay (Arduino)